What do expats find most challenging?

 We asked expats and digital nomads what they find the most challenging about the local culture in Panama.
 They wrote...

 "Learning that now actually means later, that pinning down someone to a specific time is almost impossible.
 That this is a nation of many first generation drivers, that there is very little "do it yourself ability here".
 Maintenance is not something that most people see the point in doing.
 Fast service with a smile almost doesn't exist.
 Most stores have no idea what they have in inventory and the process of giving them money for goods is cumbersome and painful.
 Although labor costs are low, mandatory benefits are extensive, for example one month of paid vacation annually, an extra month of pay every year, 14 legal holidays, 25% contribution to social security with no cap.
 There is an absolute inability to give directions.
-Most people are patient to a fault," remarked another expat in Santiago, Panama.
+Most people are patient to a fault," remarked another expat who made the move to Santiago, Panama.

 Connect